garywei944/eva_init/README.md

 I keep my configuration files under `./config`, custom commands under `./bin`, and some documentation under `./docs`.

+## Some notes..
+I found that it's super annoying to maintain the repo if I maintain whatever change I made on my PC.
+So perhaps I won't maintain `desktop` and `ariseus` in the future, they will be deprecated soon.

 ## Usage
 ```bash
 [EVA=] ./init.sh <command>